emadRad/Knapsack_Pareto_Enum/README.md

 # Nemhauser-Ullmann algorithm

-An implementation of the Nemhauser-Ullmann algorithm for multi-dimensional knapsack problem.
+An implementation of the Nemhauser-Ullmann algorithm for multidimensional knapsack problem.

 #### Requirement